 A budget can begin your journey towards achieving your goals because it lays out your dreams and plans for the future.
 It also serves as a road map to attaining these visions!

 Understanding why having a budget is so important to attaining financial freedom is just one piece of the puzzle!

 Let’s move on to discovering three innovative ways to change your perspective on budgeting!

 1. Make the budgeting process fun!

-By adding activities that you enjoy doing to the budgeting process, you will not only create a positive experience in the moment, but you will also create enjoyable memories.
-Both of which increase the likelihood of you continuing to budget, and ultimately, succeeding!
+Adding activities you enjoy doing to the budgeting process will foster a positive experience in the moment and create enjoyable memories.
+This increases the likelihood of you continuing to budget, and ultimately succeeding!

 2. Focus on the positive